UPPMAX/uppmax_intro_day_1/docs/faq/README.md

 When you have social anxiety.

-In this case, the course will be too social for you.
+In this case, the course may be too social for you.

 However, in this course, it is perfectly OK to give a wrong answer or to say 'I do not know'.
 This is what a former learner had to say on this:

+> As a learner, you do not want to be berated when giving an answer.
+> Richel tries to gently deal with a wrong answer and he does this great
+>
+> A learner from another course taught by Richèl [source](https://uppmax.github.io/uppmax_intro_python/evaluations/20240118/)

 You are welcome to try and leave anytime you want.
 The course material is made for self-study too, with videos